ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### USER_SRS_

-This meta table is used to manage information about SRID and the SRS according to it.
+USER_SRS_ manages information about SRID and the SRS according to it.
 The synonym of this meta table is SPATIAL_REF_SYS.

 To add SRS meta data to SPATIAL_REF_SYS table and to delete from it, ADD_SPATIAL_REF_SYS and DELETE_SPATIAL_REF_SYS procedures in SYS_SPATIAL package should be used.
-It is recommended to set SRID and AUTH_SRID's value the same when adding the meta data.
+It is recommended to set the value of SRID and AUTH_SRID the same when adding the meta data.
 For more information, please refer to [*Spatial Manual*](https://github.com/haeinnmin/Documents/blob/master/Manuals/Altibase_7.2/eng/Spatial%20SQL%20Reference.md).

 | Column name | Type          | Description                                                  |
 | ----------- | ------------- | ------------------------------------------------------------ |